"Our goal is to meet all your behavioral health needs

 Watch on MCTV’s local channel for an interview of Mr. Foley discussing how to understand and prevent suicide.
 He is also available for a suicide prevention talk or training to your agency, church, or community group.

 The Center Update is a monthly newsletter

 The Lifeline is a 24-hour toll-free phone line for people in suicidal crisis or emotional distress.
 An online chat option is also available.

 By calling 1-800-RUNAWAY or 1-800-786-2929, you will immediately share your story with a compassionate person and build a plan together.

-Photographs on this page by Christine Allman, Diane DeRue, Jim Foley, Kristen Labbe and Dave Snyder.
+Photographs on this page by Christine Allman, Diane DeRue, Jim Foley, Kristen Labbe, Dave Snyder and Don Robb.